 - students have family needs that require that they have flexibility in scheduling in order to complete courses needed for graduation;

 - students have medical issues that prevent them from attending classes on high school campuses;

 - students have been long-term suspended and enrollment in online courses will allow us to continue to serve them;

 - students have not been successful with previous interventions intended to help them be successful in face-to-face classes.

 At the high school level, after the 10 day drop-add period of each semester, counselors should always contact Kelly Hinson, Director of Virtual I-SS, before placing students in a Virtual Iredell-Statesville Schools online course.
-Decisions will then be made on a case-by-case basis based first on student demonstrated need.
+Decisions will then be made on a case-by-case basis based on student demonstrated need.

 How to Know if Online is Right for You?

 Want to Know More About What is Expected of You as an Online Learner?
 Review the Handbook!